wszlosek/DevLogs/about.md

 I'm responsible for the technical development, maintenance, and architecture of several applications related to transactions in the financial system.

 Besides my job, I'm also a Computer Science student at Jagiellonian University.\
-I'm really into Deep Learning methods and software quality metrics from a research perspective.
+I'm really into Deep Learning methods and mutation testing from a research perspective.
 I find it fascinating to explore these areas and see how they can be applied in practice.